CodeAlamin2024/DSA210_PROJECT/README.md

 ## Methodology

-The project will follow a structured approach to analyze Solana’s performance and evaluate its future potential:
+In this project I will follow a structured approach to analyze Solana’s performance and evaluate its future potential:

 ### 1. Exploratory Data Analysis (EDA):
    - Visualize Solana’s historical price and trading volume trends.